bernardphh/500px-APIless/README.md

 As in any web scraping, a change in page structure may break one or more options.
 Hopefully we can adapt when it happens, time and weather permitted.
 Euh..., I meant time and mood permitted. (as I go older in age, my mood tends to change as quickly as weather.
-It can swing unpredictably, freely to all direction :)
+It can swing freely, unpredictably, to all direction :)

 As stated earlier, this project is created for fun and for gaining personal experience with python and web scraping.
+This were carried out in the most candid way.
+Some people may very well find this is not worth the effort, considering the fact that the pages keep changing and the site keeps evolving.
+But I will keep going as long as it stays fun.

 **The owner assumes no responsibility**.